yellowfish543/StdToolheadOpenfoam/README.md

    Part refinement:
   ![Part refinement region](images/partRefinement.png "Part refinement region")
 10) Convert grouped faces to mesh
-11) Combine mesh's as required (ie. left and right duct outer walls into 'walls')
+11) Combine meshes as required (ie. left and right duct outer walls into 'walls')
 ![Merging Mesh Groups for walls](images/mergedWalls.png "Merging Mesh Groups")
-12) Export all mesh and solid bodies as stl's (in _**meters**_)
+12) Export all mesh and solid bodies as stls (in _**meters**_)
 ![Select mesh body for export](images/exportMesh1.png "Select mesh body for export")
 ![Export as ASCII STL in meters](images/exportMesh2.png "Export as ASCII STL in meters")
-13) Save all stl's in <code>./01_Geometry/</code>
+13) Save all stls in <code>./01_Geometry/</code>

 ## Step 2: Fluid Domain Generation

-The fluid domain is generated using stl's containing the surfaces which make up a given <code>patch</code>
+The fluid domain is generated using stls containing the surfaces which make up a given <code>patch</code>
 <br>A patch is used to define boundary conditions, such as a domain inlet, outlet or a wall.
-<br>Walls are sub-divided to enable mesh refinement in given regions, hence multiple stl's are required for the walls
+<br>Walls are sub-divided to enable mesh refinement in given regions, hence multiple stls are required for the walls
 <br>Volumetric regions are also used for mesh refinement, specifically fine refinment around the nozzle and moderate refinement around the part.

-The following stl's are required for the meshing to work without modification:
+The following stls are required for the meshing to work without modification:

 ### Inlet